MalteJ/docker/docs/sources/reference/run.md

-    --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container --secutity-opt="apparmor:PROFILE"  : Set the AppArmor profile to be applied to the container
+    --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container --secutity-opt="apparmor:PROFILE"  : Set the apparmor profile to be applied to the container

 You can override the default labeling scheme for each container by specifying